Date: 12 June 2018. St. Pete's Electro Battery.

 Electro store.
 I wish I had a dollar for every time I think of

-something after I've left the building...
+something after I have left the building...

 I will admit the